ledimestari/udpserverclient/README.md

  - Client could remember a number of server IPs it has recently been connected to.
  - Clients should send a heartbeat.
  - Clients should timeout and drop out from the server if not heard from in a while.

+And as always, if you see an obvious way to make this better, while keeping everything simple, leave a pull request.